When Facts Change: Probing LLMs on Evolving Knowledge with evolveQA: Introduction

 Prior works studied broadly three types of knowledge conflicts in LLMs: conflicts in external retrieved documents~\cite{pan2021attacking, chen2022rich, wang2025astuteragovercomingimperfect}, conflicts between external context and model's internal knowledge~\cite{kortukov2024studying, wang2023resolving, xie2023adaptive, neeman2022disentqa}, and conflicts within an LLM's parametric knowledge~\cite{elazar-etal-2021-measuring, elsahar-etal-2018-rex, dong2023statistical, zhao2023knowing}, often stemming from noise, biases, or outdated information in the vast training corpora.

 However, existing approaches face critical limitations when addressing temporal knowledge conflicts, a severely under-explored area of parametric knowledge conflicts.
-Current benchmarks rely heavily on popular entities from structured knowledge bases like Wikidata~\cite{kim2023carpe, marjanovic2024dynamicqa, su2024conflictbank, ozer2025question}, leading to inadequate evaluation due to LLMs' strong memorization of such entities~\cite{mallen2022not}.
-Moreover, they struggle to fairly evaluate LLMs with different knowledge cut-off dates, employ Subject-Relation-Object (SRO) triplet-based extraction methods~\cite{ozer2025question} that fail to capture nuanced contextual changes in complex corpora, and often resort to artificially induced conflicts~\cite{su2024conflictbank} rather than capturing how temporal conflicts naturally arise in real-world text.
+Current benchmarks rely heavily on popular entities from structured knowledge bases like Wikidata~\cite{kim2023carpe, marjanovic2024dynamicqa, su2024conflictbank, ozer2025question, tang-etal-2025-evowiki}, leading to inadequate evaluation due to LLMs' strong memorization of such entities~\cite{mallen2022not}.
+Moreover, the static nature of most benchmarks hinders a fair evaluation of LLMs with differing knowledge cut-off dates~\cite{tang-etal-2025-evowiki}.
+Additionally, ~\cite{ozer2025question} employ Subject-Relation-Object (SRO) triplet-based extraction methods that fail to capture nuanced contextual changes in complex corpora, and often resort to artificially induced conflicts~\cite{su2024conflictbank} rather than capturing how temporal conflicts naturally arise in real-world text.
 These limitations are particularly problematic because temporal conflicts represent one of the most prevalent forms of knowledge inconsistency in practice~\cite{kaddour2023challenges, zhou2023lima}, yet our understanding of how LLMs handle naturally occurring temporal evolution remains severely limited.

 To address these limitations, we propose a novel framework for a systematic benchmark construction, capturing temporally evolving knowledge from unstructured, time-stamped corpora (Section \ref{sec:framework}).
 Our methodology identifies naturally occurring knowledge evolution through a multi-stage process: (1) extracting salient entities and concepts from documents, (2) clustering concepts to identify overarching topics, (3) isolating specific attributes that change over time within entity-concept pairs, and (4) generating grounded questions with time-sensitive gold answers tailored to different LLM knowledge cut-off dates.
 Unlike previous studies that rely on synthetic conflicts or structured knowledge bases, our approach leverages real-world data sources where information genuinely evolves, providing authentic evaluation of temporal knowledge handling capabilities.